selvataas/LettuceDetect/README.md

   <img src="https://github.com/KRLabsOrg/LettuceDetect/blob/main/assets/example_level_lettucedetect.png?raw=true" alt="Example-level Results" width="800"/>
 </p>

-Our model consistently achieves the highest scores across all data types and overall (**lettucedetect-large-v1**).
-We beat the previous best model (Finetuned LLAMA-2-13B) while being significantly smaller and faster (our models are 150M and 396M parameters, respectively, and able to process 30-60 examples per second on a single A100 GPU).

-The other non-prompt based model is [Luna](https://aclanthology.org/2025.coling-industry.34.pdf) which is also a token-level model but uses a DeBERTA-large encoder model.
-Our model is overall better that the Luna architecture (65.4 vs 79.22 F1 score on the _overall_ data type).
+**Span-level results**

-The span-level results can be seen in the table below.
+At the span level, our model achieves the best scores across all data types, significantly outperforming previous models.
+The results can be seen in the table below.
+Note that here we don't compare to models, like [RAG-HAT](https://aclanthology.org/2024.emnlp-industry.113.pdf), since they have no span-level evaluation presented.

 <p align="center">
   <img src="https://github.com/KRLabsOrg/LettuceDetect/blob/main/assets/span_level_lettucedetect.png?raw=true" alt="Span-level Results" width="800"/>
 </p>

-Our model achieves the best scores throughout each data-type and also overall, beating the previous best model (Finetuned LLAMA-2-13B) by a significant margin.

-### How does it work?
+## How does it work?

 The model is a token-level model that predicts whether a token is hallucinated or not.
 The model is trained to predict the tokens that are hallucinated in the answer given the context and the question.